aws/aws-cdk/packages/aws-cdk-lib/aws-stepfunctions-tasks/README.md

 If you want to use an [auto-termination policy](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-auto-termination-policy.html), you can specify the `autoTerminationPolicyIdleTimeout` property.
-Specifies the amount of idle time in seconds after which the cluster automatically terminates.
+Specifies the amount of idle time after which the cluster automatically terminates.
 You can specify a minimum of 60 seconds and a maximum of 604800 seconds (seven days).

 ```ts
 new tasks.EmrCreateCluster(this, 'Create Cluster', {